gabolas999/Operations_Final_Submission/README.md

 - 2. Then, the .generate_instance() method, creates the specific random scenario.
 So it produces, using a seed, the number of containers, the number of terminals, the travel time matrix (NxN) between specific terminals, and for each container a dictionary with its properties (opening time, closing time, weight, import or export, and assigned terminal.).

-- 3. Then, the Greedy algorithm solves the problem, obtaining an initial feasible solution. #[I think the outputs of get_route, and Barge routing matrix xijk might be very useful for verification.]
+- 3. Then, the Greedy algorithm solves the problem,   using some imported module that solves the traveling salesman problem,   obtaining an initial feasible solution. #[I think the outputs of get_route, and Barge routing matrix xijk might be very useful for verification.]
 This solution is obtained in seconds, and is printed out to the terminal.

 - 4. Then, the Meta-Heuristic algorithm does some magic and improves it. -> Figure out what is doing.